What is a latex allergy?

 Symptoms of latex allergy include:

-In some cases, severe reactions (anaphylactic shock) can occur and cause:
+In some cases, severe reactions, such as anaphylactic shock, can occur and cause:

 Severe reactions require prompt emergency treatment.

 The Allergy Program at Children's Hospital of Philadelphia provides comprehensive evaluation and treatment for children with allergic diseases and asthma.
 Our program is one of the largest pediatric allergy groups in the region, caring for children from the Philadelphia region and around the world.
 The Allergy Program is a designated Center of Excellence by the World Allergy Organization.

 Our Allergy Program diagnoses children with latex allergies with a through medical and family history, as well as skin testing and/or blood work.
 Our team will work with your child's pediatrician to ensure optimal outcomes for your child.